kretzp/PoolControl/README.md

 - I integrated this in Openhab as generic MQTT Thing
 - Notification of manual inputs with related MQTT topigs

-The printable .stl files could be found here: https://www.thingiverse.com/thing:5383565
+The printable .stl files could be found here (Housing for Raspberry Pi 3B+ an 4): https://www.thingiverse.com/thing:5383565

 Impressions: